aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/find-and-replace/_index.md

 Shows how to replace all occurrences of the word "sad" to "bad".
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-ReplaceWithString-ReplaceWithString.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-ReplaceWithString-ReplaceWithString.cpp" >}}

 ### Example 2: Replace Two Similar Words with One Other

 Shows how to replace all occurrences of words "sad" or "mad" to "bad".
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-ReplaceWithRegex-ReplaceWithRegex.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-ReplaceWithRegex-ReplaceWithRegex.cpp" >}}

 ### Example 3: Use a Custom Evaluator

 Shows how to replace it with a custom evaluator.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Find-Replace/Range.ReplaceWithEvaluator.doc).

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-ReplaceWithEvaluator-ReplaceWithEvaluator.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-ReplaceWithEvaluator-ReplaceWithEvaluator.cpp" >}}

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-ReplaceWithEvaluator-MyReplaceEvaluator.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-ReplaceWithEvaluator-MyReplaceEvaluator.cpp" >}}

 ### Example 4: Recognize and Use Substitutions within Replacement Patterns

 The following code example demonstrates how to recognize and use substitutions within replacement patterns using UseSubstitutions property.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-ReplaceWithRegex-RecognizeAndSubstitutionsWithinReplacementPatterns.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-ReplaceWithRegex-RecognizeAndSubstitutionsWithinReplacementPatterns.cpp" >}}

 ## How to Find and Highlight Text